 The following steps will help you improve the performance of your SQL Server backups.
-Not every option will be right for your environment, but using as many of these best practices as possible will
+Not every option will be right for your environment, but using as many of these best practices as possible will significantly improve your backup performance.

 Increase I/O throughput